austynguo/thesis-ca/README.md

       ├── thesis-ca
       └── infodynamics-dist-1.3
   ```

 4. You should be ready to rumbleeeee!

 ## Running the code
 1. Open `ns_model.m` in MATLAB
+2. Edit the lines containing the folder paths to the JIDT files - Lines 6 and 10.
+These should be replaced with the full folder path that you have set on your system.
-2. View and edit any `Variable System Parameters` if required (see below section)
+3. View and edit any `Variable System Parameters` if required (see below section)
+4. Press F5 or click run to start the simulation.

 ## System Variables
 These variables control the parameters of the simulation such as: